Algonquin Regional High School: The Harbinger

 The Harbinger is the official student newspaper of Algonquin Regional.
 It covers campus-wide events and athletic results in addition to controversial topics within the school.
 The publication regularly receives honors at the New England Scholastic Press Association conference.
-The Harbinger won a Gold Crown Award at the Columbia Scholastic Press Association in March 2018 as well as a National Scholastic Press Association Pacemaker award in April 2018 and April 2022.
+The Harbinger won a Gold Crown Award at the Columbia Scholastic Press Association in March 2018 and March 2024, a Silver Crown Award in March 2025 and March 2026, and a National Scholastic Press Association Pacemaker award in April 2018 and April 2022.

 Sachem

 Sachem is the literary and art magazine of Algonquin.
 It is published once a year and is entirely student-run.
 All poems, stories, artwork, and photography are contributed voluntarily by students.
 In the 2010-2011 school year it won the Gold Circle Award from Columbia Scholastic Press Association, a prestigious award for literary magazines.